 |“Polly” design by Paige Pettie Alexander|

 Paige Pettie Alexander found inspiration for her “Polly” pattern while thumbing through the pages of Martha Pullen’s The Vintage Collection book.
 A sweet and simple (yet very unique) romper caught her eye and inspired the remake featured in our special edition Sew Beautiful: Heirloom Sewing Favorites for Summer.
 The dress can be made at minimal cost – just the fabric and four buttons – and the romper suit design suggests all sorts of fun ideas for mixing and matching prints.
-Both patterns, “Polly” and “Baby Polly” are available through Paige’s company, Pintucks & Pettiecoats, but the scalloped bias tubing embellishment is a great way to trim numerous sewing projects.
+The “Polly” pattern is available through Paige’s company, Pintucks & Pettiecoats, but the scalloped bias tubing embellishment is a great way to trim numerous sewing projects.
 Read below to learn how to recreate these spaghetti bias scallops on your next project:

 NOTE: If you do not want to make your own spaghetti bias tubes, you can purchase it by the yard in a variety of gingham checks, prints and solid colors.